First Love (single album)

 First Love (Korean: 첫사랑; RR: Cheotsarang) is the sixth single album by South Korean girl group After School.
 The maxi-single marks the first main single release not to feature a line-up change for the group, as well as the group's last Korean release before going on an indefinite hiatus.

-The music video, choreography, and overall concept has drawn keen interest online, especially on social media sites.

 Background

 Shortly before After School's comeback with "Flashback", Pledis' Managing Director revealed the group would release their sixth maxi single in the Fall of 2012.
 For unknown reasons, the release was cancelled.
 Throughout the remainder of 2012, several of the girls hinted at their comeback, confirmed recording and rehearsals had already begun by the end of 2012.

 After teasing by the group's members throughout 2013, Pledis finally confirmed the group would be coming back with their sixth maxi single, set to be released on June 13, 2013.
 The single made the first collaboration between After School and producer Brave Brothers since 2009 with their second single, "Because of You.
 Following a slew of concept images, the single's title was confirmed as "First Love", with the following days confirming the group will have a special "pole dancing" and "Las Vegas" style comeback performance, for which they trained for around 6 months to perfect.